i4004/Simplify/README.md

-# This project is and moved to https://github.com/SimplifyNet/Simplify
+# This project is moved to https://github.com/SimplifyNet/Simplify

 # Simplify